ionoid/docs.ionoid.io/README.md

-# docs.ionoid.io
+# Ionoid IoT Documentation.

-Ionoid IoT User Documentation
+This is Ionoid IoT documentation repo, the source for http://docs.ionoid.io

 ## 1. Clone the documentation repo.